Sunday, April 26, 2015

 Enter the dungeon!

-From the start, the atmosphere is predictable with each level overrun by strange creatures - but not to worry because there are lots of weapons ranging from the pistol to the more powerful machine gun, rocket launcher and plasma rifle.
-There are a wide variety of monsters with some oddballs - the Rock Monster is like a crude Daroou from Dungeon Master.
+From the start, the atmosphere is predictable with each level plagued by strange creatures - but not to worry because we have weapons ranging from pistols to machine guns, rocket launchers, and plasma rifles.
+Some of these monsters are oddballs - the Rock Monster is like a crude Daroou from Dungeon Master.
 He's oddly cute and looks like he's made from gingerbread!
-Anyhow, just kill him and free your monitor from that pixel art.
+Anyhow, kill him and free your monitor from that pixel art.

-Controls are superb: cursor keys are used for walking, CTRL fires weapons and SHIFT allows you to run away like a cowardly chicken.
+The controls are superb: cursor keys are used for walking, CTRL fires weapons and SHIFT allows you to run away like a cowardly chicken.
 Also, side-stepping is possible - which is always needed.
-The Function Keys are used to flip between weapons/health.
+Also, the Function Keys are used to flip between weapons/health.
 Sadly, the mouse isn't supported but the wooden movement from a keyboard is responsive and just like Wolf3D.
+Remember, this isn't Doom so it wouldn't work well.

 Things are getting creepy with bugs!